WPS for Employers

 |You operate a business in which you (or people you employ) perform tasks as a crop advisor on an agricultural establishment.||Crop advisor means any person who is assessing pest numbers or damage, pesticide distribution, or the status, condition, or requirements of agricultural plants.
 Examples include crop consultants and field scouts.|

-The above table was taken from the EPA's How to Comply with the Worker Protection Standard manual (2015).
+The above table was taken from the EPA's How to Compy with With the 2015 WPS manual (2015).

 Responsibilities of employers